jbilander/Amiga_DB23_video_adapter/README.md

 ***

 The HSync and VSync lines are buffered via a dual non-inverting Schmitt-trigger IC to reduce jitter and noise.
 The PAL/NTSC switch has a simple resistor-capacitor (RC) debounce circuit using the hysteresis in a dual-inverting Schmitt-trigger IC for proper debounce in hardware.
 This IC also controls the enabling (OE-pin) of the crystal oscillator as well as asserting the /XCLKEN line (pin 2).
 A solderpad with a jumper-pin exists for connecting a jumper-wire back to a switchable Agnus (Not all Agnuses are switchable) on pin 41 (or JP4 on A500 Rev. 6A), this is completely optional, check your Agnus version before trying such a mod and that JP4 isn't bridged to GND.
 All ECS Agnuses can be switched in Software should your Agnus not have the PAL/NTSC pin.
+KS 3.0 and above lets you switch in early startup menu that you can access by holding down the two mouse buttons right after resetting the machine.

 ***